TracSystems/tapify-specs/README.md

 Users benefit from features such as token staking and swaps.
 Mass-sending of tokens are already available.
 The community will decide through the use of $TRAC (BRC-20) which features will be added or updated.

-Alongside the specs, there is already TAP protocol tracking available on https://trac.network.
+Alongside the specs, there is already Tapify tracking available on https://trac.network.

 Trac's public endpoint (https://github.com/BennyTheDev/trac-tap-public-endpoint) allows developers to embrace the new standard.
 After the official release of Trac, developers may self-host TAP tracking and create their own endpoints.